Multi-scale physical properties of NGC 6334 as revealed by local relative orientations between magnetic fields, density gradients, velocity gradients, and gravity: Relative orientation analysis and discussion

 \section{Relative orientation analysis and discussion}

 The relative orientation between magnetic field ($\theta_{\mathrm{B}}$), gas column density gradient ($\theta_{\mathrm{NG}}$), local gravity ($\theta_{\mathrm{LG}}$), and velocity centroid gradient ($\theta_{\mathrm{VG}}$) and their varying trend with column density are informative of the physical conditions of star-forming regions \citep{2012ApJ...747...79K, 2013ApJ...774..128S, 2017ApJ...835...41G}.
-In NGC 6334, the information on the magnetic field orientation is available from the dust polarization observation.
-We implement a $3\times3$ Sobel kernel \citep[e.g., ][]{2013ApJ...774..128S} on the column density maps (see Appendix \ref{sec:Tgas}) and line moment 1 maps (see Section \ref{sec:linem1}) to derive the column density gradient ($\nabla N$) and velocity centroid gradient ($\nabla V_c$) at different positions.
-Taking into account the gas mass of pixels with SNR($I$)$>$3 (see Appendix \ref{sec:Tgas}), we calculate the map-wise 2D direction of local gravitational force ($\boldsymbol{F_{G}}$) with the standard formula of gravitation \citep[e.g.,][]{2012ApJ...747...79K, 2020ApJ...895..142L}.
+In NGC 6334, the information on the magnetic field orientation and its uncertainty is available from the dust polarization observation.
+We implement a $3\times3$ Sobel kernel \citep[e.g., ][]{2013ApJ...774..128S} on the column density maps (see Appendix \ref{sec:Tgas}) and line moment 1 maps (see Section \ref{sec:linem1}) to derive the column density gradient ($\theta_{\mathrm{NG}}$) and velocity centroid gradient\footnote{It should be noted that the term ``velocity gradient'' in our analysis refers to the local velocity gradient and is different from the subblock-averaged velocity gradient in the VGT.}($\theta_{\mathrm{VG}}$) at different positions.
+The uncertainties of the column density and velocity centroid gradients are calculated following \citet{2016AA...586A.138P}.
+The calculation of the gradients and their uncertainties is described in detail in Appendix \ref{sec:uncer}.
+Considering the significant SNR and the rather uniformly distributed observational error for the dust continuum emission observations, the uncertainty on the orientation of the column density gradient should be negligible \citep[e.g.,][]{2016AA...586A.138P}.
+Taking into account the gas mass of pixels with SNR($I$)$>$3 (see Appendix \ref{sec:Tgas}), we calculate the map-wise 2D direction of local gravitational force ($\theta_{\mathrm{LG}}$) with the standard formula of gravitation \citep[e.g.,][]{2012ApJ...747...79K, 2020ApJ...895..142L}.
+Calculating the uncertainty on the local gravity direction is time-consuming and we are unable to do so due to our limited computer resources.

 Combining the approaches of the KTH method \citep{2012ApJ...747...79K} and the HRO analysis \citep[][]{2013ApJ...774..128S}, we calculate and study the angular difference among these orientations.
 We use the alignment measure ($AM$) parameter introduced by the Velocity Gradient Technique \citep[VGT, ][]{2017ApJ...835...41G, 2018ApJ...853...96L} to characterize the alignment between different orientations.
 The $AM$ is given by